Cantabrian Wars: Bellum Asturicum

 The Astures joined the Cantabri in a common defense.
 In spring 25 BC, there were three Roman legions established near the Astura River (modern Esla River), with troops from Hispania Tarraconensis.
 According to the contemporary Roman historian Florus in his Epitome of Roman History, the forces of the Astures Transmontani came down from their snow-covered mountains (which is perfectly possible in the Picos de Europa in spring) and assembled near the Astura River, preparing to attack the three Roman winter camps.

 However, the Brigaecini people of the Astures Cismontani in the Benavente region informed Augustus of these plans.
 Augustus gave Brigantum, the camp of Augustan Asturica, to the Brigaeci as a reward for their help.
-Additionally, he shared out land in the plains to the allies.
+Additionally, he shared land in the plains to the allies.
 His general Publius Carisius attacked the Astur armies (probably commanded by Gausón), forcing them to take refuge in the hillfort of Lancia, the most important Astures Cismontani fort according to Florus.

 Once Lancia was besieged, the forces of the Astures took refuge in the Mons Medullius (some scholars locate it at Las Médulas basing their opinions on Florus who specifically names the site in his history of Rome).
 The Roman legions besieged the mountain, building a fifteen-mile-long moat and ditch.
 According to Orosius, the Cantabri soldiers preferred to commit suicide with their own weapons and yew tree poison rather than surrender.

 Following the Battle of Mons Medullius, the rest of the Gallaecian resistance was hunted relentlessly and eventually subdued by 19 BC.

 A year after his arrival, Augustus had to retire to Tarragona, presumably because of illness.
 The conflict, however, lasted more than ten years; it serves as a reference that the Romans conquered all of Gaul in less than seven years.
 It was one of only two campaigns directed personally by Augustus against barbarians, the other being the one against the Illyrians from 35 to 33 BC.